 - Obtain a personal loan from a friend or relative

-Where to Turn When You Need to Buy A Mobile Home on Bad Credit?
+Where to Turn When You Need Mobile Home Financing for Poor Credit?

 You can finance through the dealer where you buy the home, or approach a credit union, which typically are more open to lending for mobile homes than other financial institutions.
 Many communities today offer owner/seller financing options for existing homes.